Peripli/specification/api.md

 ##### Body

 The response body MUST be a valid JSON Object.
-Additional details are provided in the response body section of [paging](#paging-parameters).

 | Response Field | Type | Description |
 | -------------- | ---- | ----------- |